dnb-org/configurations/packages/commitlint-config/README.md

 This configuration extends on [conventional-changelog/commitlint](https://github.com/conventional-changelog/commitlint) with the following changes:

 *   Types are of one of: content, docs, feat, fix, layouts, refactor, test, chore, wip
-*   Maximum line length is 100 characters
+*   Max line length is 100 characters

 ## Setup